Unidata/git-recipes/cookbook.md

 		git add stuff.txt

-Now commit your new file as descibed above.
+Now commit your new file as described above.

 At this point,  you are ready to share your committed work with the world